DavidBelicza/TextRank/README.md

 ### Find the most important phrases

-This is the most basic and simplest usage of textrank.
+This is the most basic and simplest use of TextRank.

 ```go
 package main